 The short space given by Talbot to the wire-strung family of instruments in comparison with other instrument types is a sign of their demise.
 Despite their inclusion in his manuscript, with the revelation of a new type of orpharion, and Roger North’s contemporaneous fulsome praise of the attractive “fullness as well as elegance” of the bandora in 1695, it would only be 2 years later that William Turner would write, “Certain it is, That several old English Instruments were laid aside, as the Orpharion … the Bandore … Cittern, &c.”
 The English broken consort, so popular in the high renaissance, had fallen out of favour during the 1620s, and the bandora, an integral part of its sound, had to some extent fallen out of favour with it.
 Yet despite this, and despite the bandora’s surviving solo music being written only in the years c.
 1580–c.
 1600, depictions of the instrument and accounts of it being played and admired continued through the rest of the 17th century until William Turner’s eulogy in 1697.

 Whereas the bandora has a relatively small but highly rewarding solo repertoire and the orpharion can play any renaissance lute music, no music has survived for the penorcon.
-His second bandora tuning, a fourth higher than standard bandora tuning and slightly modified (as discussed above), is d’–a–f–c–G–D–C. His penorcon tuning is very similar, d’–a–e–c–G–D–C–AA–GG, differing only in the third course being dropped a semitone, meaning the the penorcon has the relative pitch relationship of the renaissance lute tuning rather than the guitar, and the penorcon has two additional lower courses.
+Praetorius’ second bandora tuning, a fourth higher than standard bandora tuning and slightly modified (as discussed above), is d’–a–f–c–G–D–C. His penorcon tuning is very similar, d’–a–e–c–G–D–C–AA–GG, differing only in the third course being dropped a semitone and two extra basses, which means the penorcon has the same relative pitch relationship as a 9 course renaissance lute, making it essentially a 9 course bass orpharion which could therefore play lute repertoire and, as described above, bandora repertoire using courses 2 to 7 and 9 as the bandora’s 7 courses, and indeed at the same pitch as the bandora.

-In modern guitar lutherie, the idea of fanned frets with a nut and bridge facing opposite ways as on the bandora has re-emerged several times since the beginning of the 20th century.
+In modern guitar lutherie, the idea of fanned frets with a nut and bridge facing opposite ways as on the bandora, orpharion and penorcon has re-emerged several times since the beginning of the 20th century.
 In 1989, guitar maker Ralph Novak even patented the term “fanned fret” as if the idea that emerged in the 1590s was his.
 Though the patent has now expired, he still has a trademark on the term “fanned fret”.

 On a modern guitar with steel and overwound bronze strings, the effect of shortening the vibrating string length on trebles and lengthening it on basses is to make the trebles more bell-like and the basses richer.
 Below is a video of great Irish guitar-maker George Lowden talking about his “fan fret” guitars (notice “fan”, not “fanned”) as if the idea is novel – “When I decided to design this” – without any reference to the bandora, orpharion, penorcon, or John Rose.